 Kangaroo care is a special way for you to hold your infant that gives the baby skin-to-skin contact (Picture 1).
 The baby wears only a diaper and is nestled against your chest.
 Since your infant knows you by your scent, touch, and the way your voice and heartbeat sound, he is most comfortable close to you.
-If you wish, both parents can enjoy giving kangaroo care.
+Both parents can participate in providing kangaroo care to their baby.

 For infants who are breastfed, kangaroo care may help them suckle more easily.
-It can also help to increase mom’s milk volume so the baby will gain weight faster.
+It can also help to increase mom’s milk volume.

-Using kangaroo care lessens the chance of infection, helps regulate baby’s heart and breathing rates, and helps your baby to go home sooner.
+Providing kangaroo care lessens the chance of infection, helps regulate baby’s breathing and heart rates, and helps babies to go home sooner.

-Kangaroo care may be started after your baby is considered stable and has no trouble with being handled.
-If you want to try kangaroo care, ask your doctor or nurse to tell you when it is all right to begin.
+Kangaroo care may be started as soon as your baby’s doctor and nurse feel he is stable.
+If you want to try kangaroo care, ask your doctor or nurse to tell you when it is all right

 Parents usually start doing the kangaroo care once a day for about an hour each time.
 As you and your baby get used to it, you can increase the time to 3 or 4 hours.
 Kangaroo care should last an hour or more for your baby to get the most benefit.
 While you are giving kangaroo care, you should avoid other stimulation such as rocking and talking.
 Kangaroo time is a special quiet time to be enjoyed by you and your infant.